ibirnbaum/zephyr4zedboard-tutorial/README.md

 will have to be re-built.
 As long as none of these items are modified, it is possible to just replace the zephyr.elf file on the SD card whenever Zephyr is re-built.

+**NOTICE:** As of the 2024.x releases of the formerly Xilinx, now AMD development tools, the version of Vitis this tutorial refers to is now called 'Vitis classic'.
+In any release older than 2024.x, there is no other flavor of Vitis to confuse the tool we want with.

 ### Setting up the Vitis project

 ********************************